publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schI/m__us_usc_t25_s4111.md

     2000—Subsec. (b)(2).
 [Pub.
 L. 106–568, § 1003(a)(1)][/us/pl/106/568/s1003/a/1], and [Pub.
 L. 106–569, § 503(a)(1)][/us/pl/106/569/s503/a/1], amended par.
 (2) identically, substituting “for a period of not more than 90 days, if the Secretary determines that an Indian tribe has not complied with, or is unable to comply with, those requirements due to exigent circumstances beyond the control of the Indian tribe.” for “if the Secretary finds that an Indian tribe has not complied or cannot comply with such requirements due to circumstances beyond the control of the tribe.”

     Subsec. (c).
 [Pub.
 L. 106–568, § 1003(a)(2)][/us/pl/106/568/s1003/a/2], and [Pub.
-L. 106–569, § 503(a)(2)][/us/pl/106/569/s503/a/2], amended subsec. (c) identically, inserting at end “The Secretary may waive the requirements of this subsection and subsection (d) of this section if the recipient has made a good faith effort to fulfill the requirements of this subsection and subsection (d) of this section and agrees to make payments in lieu of taxes to the appropriate taxing authority in an amount consistent with the requirements of subsection (d)(2) of this section until such time as the matter of making such payments has been resolved in accordance with subsection (d) of this section.”
+L. 106–569, § 503(a)(2)][/us/pl/106/569/s503/a/2], amended subsec. (c) identically, inserting at end “The Secretary may waive the requirements of this subsection and subsection (d) if the recipient has made a good faith effort to fulfill the requirements of this subsection and subsection (d) and agrees to make payments in lieu of taxes to the appropriate taxing authority in an amount consistent with the requirements of subsection (d)(2) until such time as the matter of making such payments has been resolved in accordance with subsection (d).”

     1998—Subsec. (c).
 [Pub.
 L. 105–276, § 595(e)(3)][/us/pl/105/276/s595/e/3], reenacted heading without change and amended text generally.
 Prior to amendment, text read as follows: “The Secretary may not make any grant under this chapter on behalf of an Indian tribe unless the governing body of the locality within which any affordable housing to be assisted with the grant amounts will be situated has entered into an agreement with the recipient for the tribe providing for local cooperation required by the Secretary pursuant to this chapter.”